Experience-Monks/nyg-jam3/CONTRIBUTING.md

-# Contributing with the Jam3's generator
+# Contributing with the Jam3 Generator

 Thinking about get involve with the generator?
 Thanks!.